 -

-British rule — East India Company, Permanent Settlement, Subsidiary Alliance.
+British expansion — East India Company, Subsidiary Alliance, Permanent Settlement, drain of wealth

 -